 At the University of Colorado Denver, folks 60 and older can audit classes for free.
 You cannot take classes that require a lab or special equipment, computer classes, courses with the university’s Division of Extended Studies, and any courses requiring additional fees.
 There are other restrictions, including a limit of two courses per semester.

-Connecticut waives tuition at state colleges for residents 62 and older.
+Connecticut waives tuition at state colleges and universities for residents 62 and older.
 This applies to the University of Connecticut, Connecticut State University and the state’s 12 regional community-technical colleges.

 Classes are made available to older residents after tuition-paying students have signed up.
 Older applicants must be pursuing a formal degree and meet all the requirements for that class (for example, if it’s open only to students who are majoring in that subject).

 Free tuition doesn't mean everything is free: 60-and-over students must pay for lab fees, books and other supplies related to the course.